Broncos beat Cowboys 30-16 as 6-game Dallas win streak ends

 The lead reached 30-0 in the Broncos’ seventh consecutive victory in the series, a streak that goes back to 1995.
 Prescott threw two touchdown passes to Malik Turner in the final five minutes.

+“The message is don’t take the cheese, and frankly we were outcoached, we were outplayed all the way through,” Dallas coach Mike McCarthy said.
+“This is the first time I’ve felt clearly our energy didn’t exceed our opponent.
+That’s disappointing.”

-Even when the Cowboys thought they did something going right, they didn’t.
-Dallas blocked a punt on the opening possession of the second half, but didn’t take over inside the Denver 20 because rookie Nahshon Wright touched the loose ball beyond the line of scrimmage and Denver recovered.
+Even when the frustrated Cowboys thought they had something going right, they didn’t.
+Turner blocked a punt to start the second half, but Dallas didn’t take over inside the Denver 20 because rookie Nahshon Wright touched the loose ball beyond the line of scrimmage and Denver recovered.

-The Broncos got to start over at their 19 and drove to the third of four field goals from Brandon McManus, who bounced back from his first missed extra point of the season to nail a 53-yarder.
+The Broncos got to start over at their 19 and drove to a 19-0 lead on the last of three field goals from Brandon McManus, who earlier had bounced back from his first missed extra point of the season to nail a 53-yarder.

 The Cowboys were 0 for 4 on fourth downs, including failures on their first two possessions.
 Receiver Amari Cooper had his first drop of the season to force one of those failed fourth downs and Dallas finished with a season-low 290 yards — about half with the game decided.